avo-hq/docs/src/1.0/faq.md

 - you have set the [`current_user_method`](authentication.html#customize-the-current-user-method)
 - you have reset the rails server after the above settings
 - you have the pundit policy on the appropriate model

+## Add custom methods/get custom data

+You might want to be able to send custom data to some of the blocks you use (`default` block, computed fields, field formatters, etc.).
+You can use the `context` block.
+The block is evaluated in the `ApplicationController` so it has access to the `params` and other common controller methods.
+More on that [here](customization#context).